temporalio/sdk-ruby/README.md

 In addition to the thread pool executor, there is also a fiber executor in the default executor set.
 To use fibers, call `activity_executor :fiber` class method at the top of the activity class (the default of this value is `:default` which is the thread pool executor).
-Activities can only choose the fiber executor if they create and run the worker in a fiber, but thread pool executor is always available.
+Activities can only choose the fiber executor if the worker has been created and run in a fiber, but thread pool executor is always available.
 Currently due to [an issue](https://github.com/temporalio/sdk-ruby/issues/162), workers can only run in a fiber on Ruby versions 3.3 and newer.